jasperf/trellis-sync/README.md

 ## File location and changes

 Make sure you change the domain in both the shell script and your wp-cli.yaml files.
 For using the `sync-db-from-prod.sh` script it should be placed in the Wordpress root.
 For using the `sync-all.sh` it is setup to be run from `site/scripts/`.
 Or at least it is setup from a subdirectory inside your WordPress root or site folder.

 ## Database Sync (Production -> Dev)
 The Database sync script `sync-db-from-prod.sh` and aliases setup has been created by **Raquelle**.
-See [Roots Blog post] (https://roots.io/leveraging-wp-cli-aliases-in-your-wordpress-development-workflow/).
+See [Roots Blog post](https://roots.io/leveraging-wp-cli-aliases-in-your-wordpress-development-workflow/).
 It is set up to sync the database from production and update the one on development or on the local server.

 ## Sync All